Connect with others who understand.

 3. Sensitivity to Chemicals

-Sometimes, people with lupus experience hypersensitivity.
-Symptoms of this type of hypersensitivity include skin reactions, including vasculitis (inflammation of blood vessels).
-You may be prone to skin that is overly reactive to certain substances.
-Certain chemicals found in soaps, shampoos, or shower gels could irritate your skin, leading to a pins-and-needles sensation.
+Sometimes, people with lupus experience increased hypersensitivity.
+This can make the skin more reactive to certain substances.
+Chemicals commonly found in soaps, shampoos, or shower gels may irritate the skin, potentially causing a pins-and-needles sensation.

-Opting for gentle, fragrance-free products and avoiding known irritants can reduce skin sensitivity in the shower.
-You can also try applying a gentle, hypoallergenic moisturizer to soothe and hydrate the skin after showering.
+Opting for gentle, fragrance-free products and avoiding known irritants can help reduce skin sensitivity during showers.
+After showering, applying a hypoallergenic, gentle moisturizer can also soothe and hydrate sensitive skin.

 4. Peripheral Neuropathy

-Lupus can sometimes lead to peripheral neuropathy, a condition that affects the nerves in the extremities.
-This can result in various sensations, including tingling or numbness.
+Lupus can sometimes lead to a condition known as peripheral neuropathy, which affects the nerves in the extremities (arms and legs).
+This can result in various sensations, including tingling, numbness, or burning.
 A pins-and-needles sensation during a shower may be a symptom of peripheral neuropathy, especially if you’re experiencing it at other times during the day.

 If you believe you are experiencing peripheral neuropathy, consult with a health care professional to get a proper diagnosis.
-They may have you undergo a physical exam, blood tests, and other tests to figure out whether peripheral neuropathy is causing your symptoms.
-From there, they can provide guidance on managing the condition and preventing further damage to your nerves.
+They may conduct a physical exam, order blood tests, or recommend other diagnostic tests to determine if peripheral neuropathy is the cause of your symptoms.
+From there, they can offer guidance on managing the condition and preventing further nerve damage.

 5. Medication Side Effects

-If you recently started a new medication and have noticed an increase in pins-and-needles sensations during showers, it could be a drug side effect.
-Discuss this with your health care provider so they may help identify alternative treatment options or adjust the dosage to alleviate the symptom.
-Do not discontinue any medications without medical advice, or you may be at higher risk for a lupus flare.
+If you recently started a new medication and have noticed an increase in pins-and-needles sensations, it could be a drug side effect.
+Discuss this with your health care provider so they may help identify alternative treatment options or adjust the dosage to alleviate the side effect.
+It is important not to discontinue any medications without medical advice, as doing so could increase your risk of a lupus flare-up.

 6. Other Health Conditions

 Many people living with lupus are living with a comorbidity — that is, another chronic condition.
 Comorbidities for lupus can include other autoimmune diseases, such as rheumatoid arthritis or Sjögren’s syndrome.
-Rheumatoid arthritis is known to cause peripheral neuropathy which — as noted — can cause pins-and-needles sensations.
+Rheumatoid arthritis, for example, can cause peripheral neuropathy, which — as mentioned earlier — may lead to pins-and-needles sensations.

 Further, around 25 percent of people with lupus experience fibromyalgia, a disorder characterized by fatigue, joint and muscle pain, stiffness, numbness, and headaches.
 These symptoms commonly overlap with those of SLE, so many people go undiagnosed.
-The commonly experienced tingling sensations associated with fibromyalgia may feel like pins and needles.
+The pain and sensations associated with fibromyalgia can sometimes feel like pins and needles.

 If you think you may be experiencing fibromyalgia, rheumatoid arthritis, or any other health problem related to lupus, talk to your doctor about your concerns.